 Attendance and Participation: Attendance and participation are critical to earning a good grade for the course.
 I do not take roll, however, it is very important that you show up to class to participate.
 This class will be guided by University Policies that entails a standard of responsibility, honesty, and integrity for me, your classmates, and the work that you do.
 This also means that you should do your absolute best to attend every class meeting, and to come to class prepared and ready to participate in our discussions.
-We will follow the textbook closely, but most students find it very helpful to engage with the material in lecture.
-There will be some topics in lecture that that are emphasized less in the textbook, and there will be exam questions based on lecture material and activity assignments.
+There will be topics in lecture that may not be in the textbook, and there will be exam questions based on lecture material.
+In addition, there will be certain things we shall do in class (demonstrations, exercises, etc.) to which exam questions will apply, and therefore, you must show up if you wish to do well on the exams.